PierreSenellart/provsql/doc/source/user/tool-registry.rst

   :sqlfunc:`set_tool_enabled` and :sqlfunc:`set_tool_preference` are
   **superuser-only**.
 A non-superuser can read ``provsql.tools`` and *select* among the already-registered tools, but cannot add one or repoint a binary, so gains no command execution it did not already have.
-This is no new
-  exposure: anyone able to register a tool could already place a binary on the server's ``PATH``.
 - Keep tool binaries somewhere the PostgreSQL user can reach but ordinary users cannot tamper with.
 In particular, do **not** put binaries the server runs under a ``$HOME``-reachable, user-writable path.